 The church has recently become part of the South East Northumberland Ecumenical Area (SENEA).

 The church's life is naturally centred on its worship, which takes place every Sunday at 10.30 am

 The Sunday Club (or Junior Church) is small, but we do encourage its participation in the life of the church.

 There is a fortnightly meeting, the Women's Fellowship, which fulfils a major pastoral role in the church.

 The church is open during the first week of each month on a Tuesday morning from 10.00 am until 12 noon for prayer and reflection.

-We have a Team ministery with other neighbouring churches, Stakeford Methodist Church and Bedlington Trinity (a church made up of three congregations, Church of Christ, URC and Methodist) often joining for worship and local community service.
+We have a ministery with other neighbouring churches, Stakeford Methodist Church and Bedlington Trinity (a church made up of three congregations, Church of Christ, URC and Methodist) often joining for worship and Bedlington Churches Together.

 Colliery Church is used by other community groups:

-We have a weekly Age Concern Luncheon Club for over-60s in the community, fortnightly there is a Knitting & Katter Group which meets to do just that!, also there is a weekly meeting of Slimming World, a group called Dancercise for all ages which excercises to music and last but not least the Parents & Toddlers Club meets
+We have a weekly Age Concern Luncheon Club for over-60s in the community, also there is a weekly meeting of Slimming World, a group called Leanne Illingworth Scholl of Dance for all ages and last but not least the Parents & Toddlers Club meet in the church hall

 Bedlington Colliery Methodist Church